 In 1988 people began to bet on its survival, when English bookmakers started to allow people to gamble on its fate.
 In 1992 both of the goats burned to the ground, the first one burned down only 8 days after its inauguration, and the second goat burned down on the 20th of December.

-In 1994 the goat went for a trip when it followed the Swedish national hockey team to Italy for the World Championship in hockey.
+In 1994 the goat went on a trip when it followed the Swedish national hockey team to Italy for the World Championship in hockey.

-In 1996 webcams was added, and you can still watch the straw goat from the comfort of your own home during December.
-In the beginning of the century, the goat was thrown into the Gävle river, and the year later it was burned to the ground by a Canadian, who got arrested for it.
+In 1996 webcams were added, and you can still watch the straw goat from the comfort of your own home during December.
+At the beginning of the century, the goat was thrown into the Gävle river, and a year later it was burned to the ground by a Canadian, who got arrested for it.
 He spend 18 days in jail and was ordered to pay a fine of 100.000 Swedish kroner, he left the country without paying the fine.

 In 2005 the straw goat was attacked and burned to the ground by a ground of people dressed as Santa, and the gingerbread man, who were shooting flaming arrows at the goat.

 In 2010 the goat was lucky and avoided going up in flames after arsonists made an unsuccessful attempt to burn it.
 On the 17th of December, a Swedish news site reported that one of the security guards had been offered a bribe to leave his post.
 Allegedly, someone wanted to steal the goat via a helicopter, and transport it to Stockholm.

 In 2011 they tried to protect the goat by spraying water on it, to create a coating of ice, it burned down on the 2nd of December, just a few days after its inauguration.